 You at 32 weeks pregnant

-You’re almost certainly feeling breathless at times, because of the pressure of your growing baby and uterus on your lungs.
+You might be feeling more breathless at times, because of the pressure of your growing baby and uterus on your lungs.

 Your belly button is either stretched flat or sticking out.
 If you have belly button piercings, it’s a good idea to take them out if you haven’t already.

-- somewhere for baby to sleep safely – a cot or bassinette
+- a cot for your baby to sleep safely

 - a properly fastened and adjusted, approved, rear-facing child car seat